-Sulphur content in grain (%): Data pertaining to sulphur content in grain has recorded at both the year during the investigation.
-The crop growth has been presented in Table no. 1.
-The pooled analysis data on sulphur content in grain of indicate that irrigation levels I3 (Two irrigation at pre-flowering and siliqua development) was recorded maximum percent of sulphur content in grain (0.55 %). followed by I2 (One Irrigation at pre-flowering). and lowest sulphur content in grain was recorded
+Sulphur content in grain (%)

+The percentage sulphur content of the grains is presented in Table 1, which shows that pooled analysis data for sulphur content in grains was maximum (0.55%) for irrigation levels I3 (Two irrigation at pre-flowering and siliqua development) followed by I2 (One Irrigation at pre-flowering). and lowest sulphur content in grain was recorded

 (0.47 %) under the treatment I1 Control (No irrigation).

-The pooled analysis data on sulphur content in grain similarly influenced by different nutrient management practices at higher percent of sulphur content in grain was recorded (0.55 %) under the application of treatment T5 (RDF + foliar application of sulphur @ 2% + foliar application of boron @ 0.2% + foliar application of nano phosphorus @ 0.5% at 30 DAS and 45 DAS).
-Which was being at par with treatment T4 (RDF+ foliar application of sulphur @ 2% + foliar application of boron @ 0.2% at 30 DAS and 45 DAS) and T2 (RDF+ foliar application of sulphur @ 2% at 30 DAS and 45 DAS).
+The pooled analysis data on sulphur content in grains also showed that the contents were influenced by different nutrient management practices, as higher percent of sulphur content (0.55%) in grains was recorded from treatment T5 (RDF + foliar application of sulphur @ 2% + foliar application of boron @ 0.2% + foliar application of nano phosphorus @ 0.5% at 30 DAS and 45 DAS), which was being at par with treatment T4 (RDF+ foliar application of sulphur @ 2% + foliar application of boron @ 0.2% at 30 DAS and 45 DAS) and T2 (RDF+ foliar application of sulphur @ 2% at 30 DAS and 45 DAS).
 However, the lowest percentage of sulphur content in grain was recorded (0.48 %) under the treatment T1 (RDF 120:60:40).
-Also reported similar results Parihar et al., (2016).
+These results were similar to those of Parihar et al., (2016).

-Boron content in grain (mg kg-1): Data pertaining to boron content in grain has recorded at both the year during the investigation.
-The crop growth has been presented in Table no. 1.
-The pooled analysis data on boron content in grain of indicate that irrigation levels I3 (Two irrigation at pre-flowering and siliqua development) was recorded maximum percent of boron content in grain (55.40 mg kg-1). followed by I2 (One Irrigation at pre-flowering). and lowest boron content in grain was recorded (43.22 mg kg-1) under the treatment I1 Control (No irrigation).
+Boron content in grain (mg kg-1):

+Table 1 shows the pooled analysis data for boron content in grains which indicate that irrigation levels I3 (Two irrigation at pre-flowering and siliqua development) had the highest percent boron content in grains (55.40 mg kg-1) , followed by I2 (One Irrigation at pre-flowering) and lowest boron content in grain was recorded (43.22 mg kg-1) under the treatment I1 Control (No irrigation).

-The pooled analysis of data on boron content in grain similarly influenced by different nutrient management practices at higher percent of boron content in grain was recorded (57.13 mg kg-1) with the application of treatment T5 (RDF + foliar application of sulphur @ 2% + foliar application of boron @ 0.2% + foliar application of nano phosphorus @ 0.5% at 30 DAS and 45 DAS).
-Followed by T4 (RDF+ foliar application of sulphur @ 2% + foliar application of boron @ 0.2% at 30 DAS and 45 DAS), T2 (RDF+ foliar application of sulphur @ 2% at 30 DAS and 45 DAS) and T3 RDF+ foliar application of boron @ 0.2% at 30 DAS and 45 DAS (54.14, 51.29 and 48.34 mg kg-1) respectively.
+The pooled analysis of data on boron content in grains were similarly influenced by different nutrient management practices as higher percent of boron content in grains (57.13mg kg-1)was recorded with the application of treatment T5 (RDF + foliar application of sulphur @ 2% + foliar application of boron @ 0.2% + foliar application of nano phosphorus @ 0.5% at 30 DAS and 45 DAS).
+This was followed by T4 (RDF+ foliar application of sulphur @ 2% + foliar application of boron @ 0.2% at 30 DAS and 45 DAS), T2 (RDF+ foliar application of sulphur @ 2% at 30 DAS and 45 DAS) and T3 RDF+ foliar application of boron @ 0.2% at 30 DAS and 45 DAS (54.14, 51.29 and 48.34 mg kg-1) respectively.
 However, the lowest percentage of boron content in grain was recorded (45.56 mg kg-1) under the treatment T1 (RDF 120:60:40).

-Table No. 1.
-Effect of irrigation scheduling & foliar application of phosphorus, sulphur, and boron on qualitative character in mustard crop during 2023 and 2024.
+Table 1.
+Effects of irrigation scheduling and foliar application of phosphorus, sulphur, and boron on qualitative characteristics of mustard grains harvested in 2023 and 2024.